bert2/DtmfDetection/README.md

 DtmfDetection.NAudio:

+- update NAudio reference to 1.10.0
-- correctly calculate wait time until enough samples have been read when analyzing audio provided by a `NAudio.Wave.BufferedWaveProvider` stream
+- correctly calculate wait time until enough samples can be read when analyzing audio provided by a `NAudio.Wave.BufferedWaveProvider` stream

 ### 0.9.2

-DtmfDetection:

-- sync version with DtmfDetection.NAudio

 DtmfDetection.NAudio:

-- update NAudio reference to v1.8.4.0
+- update NAudio reference to 1.8.4.0

 ### 0.9.1

 DtmfDetection:

-- update to .NET framework version 4.7
+- update to .NET framework 4.7
 - reduce memory footprint a little bit

 DtmfDetection.NAudio:

-- update to .NET framework version 4.7
+- update to .NET framework 4.7

 ### 0.9.0